pdxrlang/pdxrlang/content/about.md

 title: About
 ---

-We are a community of R users in the greater Portland area.
-We organize monthly events where our goal is to exchange knowledge, learn new skills, help each other troubleshoot coding problems, and meet new fellow R users.
+We are the local R user group for Portland, Oregon.
+R is a free software environment for statistical computing and graphics.
+Our goal is to support and share R experience and knowledge among its users in the Portland community.

+We have regularly scheduled monthly meetups (aggregate) and also host other events.

+Follow news about the group on Twitter at @pdxrlang

+Join other pdxrlang’ers and other portland area data science folks at our slack https://pdxdata.slack.com